davemcdowell/GriefCheck/README.md

 Uses a http request to build a list of griefers (https://github.com/davemcdowell/L4D2-Griefers/blob/main/ingest) to cross-reference players Steam IDs against a list of known griefer IDs.

 # Legal Stuff
-Please note there is no breach of privacy of any 'griefer'.
-These IDs are public information — using them in this manner is completely Ok and up-to server operators.
+Please note there is no breach of privacy of anyone involved.
+Steam IDs are public information — using them in this manner is completely Ok and up-to server operators.
 I take no responsibility for any damage, or whatever else may happen using this; Other than ridding your server of griefers of course ;p